 Last Updated: 7/28/2021

-Being the Human Resource Administrator for your company is hard work.
-You are expected to know all the answers while upholding the policies and procedures that make your company run smoothly.
-Sometimes your job may feel like a walk in the park and other times like a steep hike up Mount Everest.
+Being in the Human Resources department for your company is hard work.
+People around you expect you to know all the answers while upholding the policies and procedures that make your company run smoothly.
+Sometimes your job may feel like a walk in the park, and other times like a steep hike up Mount Everest.

 It is your responsibility to ensure that your company has a safe work environment for all of your employees to maintain a high level of productivity.
-So when you notice an employee whose work productivity is on a decline, you as HR, are responsible to investigate and make decisions to correct that behavior.
+So when you notice an employee whose work productivity is on a decline, you, as HR, are responsible for investigating and make decisions to correct that behavior.

-Employees with alcohol addictions are 270% more likely to have an injury-related absence resulting in missed days of work and low productivity.
+Employees with alcohol addictions are 270% more likely to have an injury-related absence resulting in missed workdays and low productivity.

-Before this problem becomes a work liability, here are 3 warning signs to look for in an employee you may think is struggle with an addiction to alcohol.
+Before this problem becomes a work liability, here are three warning signs to look for in an employee you may think is the struggle with alcohol addiction.